rhein-main-swingtime/frontend-hugo/content/en/music/index.md

 ---
-title: Musik
+title: Artists
-subtitle: Bands und DJs
+subtitle: Musicians, Bands and DJs
 menu: main
-layout: music
 weight: 20
 translationKey: artists
+dataSrc: artists
 ---
-Hier kommt die Musik
+# Swing music in the Rhein-Main area

+This is your guide to swing bands, DJs and musicians in the Rhein-Main area.